Introduction to Container Monitoring

 4. Compare Goal baseline values with the different solutions

-Once the chart is complete you can visualize the comparison with the Monitoring Solution Spider Graph.
+Once the chart is complete, you can visualize the Monitoring Solution Spider Graph comparison.

 Monitoring_Solution_Spider_Graph